 Using this model, the assembly of large atomic nuclei from smaller ones is a straight forward matter of clicking protons into stable configurations with electrons tucked in between them.

-All of this fits well with the particle model laid out in this book.
-There is therefore no need to invent anything different.
+This fits well with the particle model laid out in this book.
+There’s no need to invent anything different.